 - Fullerton Beach, 2400 N. Lake Shore Dr, is technically part of North Avenue beach.
 Dining option is The Lakefront Restaurant.

-- Ohio Street Beach, 600 N Lake Shore Dr, Ohio Street and Lake Shore Drive,(312) 742-5121.
-This tiny little beach (some people call it Olive Beach) behind Lake Point Tower doesn’t get as crowded as North Avenue and Oak Street.
+- Ohio Street Beach, 600 N Lake Shore Dr, Ohio Street and Lake Shore Drive.
+This tiny little beach (some people call it Olive Beach) just north of Lake Point Tower doesn’t get as crowded as North Avenue and Oak Street.
 It’s in a little pocket that faces north.
+Walk through Jane Addams Memorial Park (formerly Milton Lee Olive Park) to get to it.
 There’s a beach house and restrooms.
+The dining option here is Caffe Oliva.

 - 12th Street Beach, 1200 S Linn White Dr, Solidarity Drive and Linn White Drive, (773) 742-5121.
 This beach is nestled on the northern end of Northerly Island just south of Adler Planetarium on Chicago’s Museum Campus.
 It has a beach house, restrooms, and a concession Del Campo Tacos.

 - Juneway Beach, 7751 N Eastlake Terrace, Eastlake Terrace and Sheridan Road,(773) 262-8605.
 This beach is severely eroded and giant boulder revetments have been placed on the beach.